 2. Create the strategy.
 What is the plan?
 What are the concrete actions that will help you meet your goals?
 Which tactics do you think will be the most effective to use?
 Be creative!
 Are you using your team's strengths?
 Think back to the Asset Mapping activity from Module 1.
 Bridging the gap between goals and actions is where your strategy comes into play.
 Have in mind that the strategies you use might differ depending on your target audience (i.e. you might want to use different strategies to engage your community than you would use to engage policymakers).

-3. groups (i.e. blogs, videos, calls to action, newspaper articles, social media, etc)?
+3. Clearly communicate.
+Is your message simple and clear?
+How are you going to reach your target communities or groups (i.e. blogs, videos, calls to action, newspaper articles, social media, etc)?